aler9/raspberry-make/README.md

 Features:
 * compatible with multiple Linux distros, as it depends only on docker
-* building happens in a isolated docker container
+* building happens in an isolated docker container
 * all build stages are cached and therefore reprocessed only if needed
 * allows to set an arbitrary image size